 Bisexual people can experience discrimination from both straight and gay communities.
 For example, some heterosexual people may assume a bisexual person is straight but just ‘experimenting’ with gay sex, while some homosexual people may assume the person is gay but still having heterosexual relationships because they are afraid of ‘coming out’ or accepting their gay sexual orientation.

 A person who is bisexual can feel social pressure to choose which gender they prefer.
-Studies suggest that close to one third of sexually active people have engaged in bisexual behaviour at some time.
-However, social commentators believe the actual figure may be much higher.
-Some people may be hesitant to admit to gay or bisexual feelings or experiences because of fear of prejudice from family, friends and the wider community.
+Some people may be hesitant to admit to gay or bisexual feelings or experiences, because of fear of prejudice from family, friends and the wider community.

-If you think you may be bisexual, are feeling confused or are experiencing discrimination, it might be helpful to talk it over with people who are sympathetic.
+If you think you may be bisexual, are feeling confused or are experiencing discrimination, it might be helpful to talk it over with people that you trust.
 Be wary of people, professional counsellors included, who try to persuade you to choose between heterosexuality and homosexuality.

 Where to get help